Carm01/Mozilla.cfg/README.md

 # Mozilla.cfg
 Mozilla configuration files.

 This creates default setting in Mozilla Firefox, you can create your own settings if you know them.
-This way FireFox will be setup with the configuration settings upon launch. i.e enalbe all plugins, set homepage, etc...
+This way FireFox will be setup with the configuration settings upon launch. i.e enable all plugins, set homepage, etc...

 Mozilla.cfg goes where the Firefox.exe lives i.e C:\Program Files\Mozilla Firefox THIS IS YOUR DEFAULT SETTINGS FOR ALL USERS